sberglin/Portfolio/README.md

-# Projects and Papers
+# Papers and Projects

-This is a collection of my recent machine learning projects and papers.
+This is a collection of my recent machine learning papers and projects.
 If you are curious about any code, feel free to reach out!

 ## Publications